FinalsClub/karmaworld/README.md

 *Notice* Fabric might not run properly if you presently in a virtualenv.
 `deactivate` prior to running fab commands.

+### From the Host Machine

+If Fabric is available on the host machine, you should be able to run Fabric commands directly on the host machine, pointed at the virtual machine.
+If Fabric is not available on the Host Machine, see the next section.

+To setup the host machine properly, see the section about [accessing the VM via fabric](#accessing-the-vm-via-fabric) and then return to this section.

+Assuming those steps were followed with the alias, the following instructions should complete the virtual machine setup:

+1. `cd {project_root}` on the host machine.

+1. type `vmfab first_deploy`.

+### From within the Virtual Machine

+If Fabric is not available on the host machine, or just for funsies, you may run the Fabric commands within the virtual machine.

+1. Connect to the virtual machine with `vagrant ssh`.

 1. On the virtual machine, type `cd karmanotes` to get into the code repository.

 1. In the code repo of the VM, type `fab -H 127.0.0.1 first_deploy`